The Art Institute of Virginia Beach to close its doors permanently

 - The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta

-In addition to other information about the closure, the schools website includes information on transcript requests and transfer opportunities with other institutions the schools says it partners with.
+In addition to other information about the closure, the school’s website includes information on transcript requests and transfer opportunities with other institutions the school says it partners with.